'It's Very Unusual To Not See Precipitation For That Long': Sacramento Reaches Grim Milestone Not Seen In 100+ Years

 It’s a challenge that could lead to even greater water restrictions.

 This record will continue to grow as forecasters say there’s no rain expected this weekend and into next week.
-On Thursday, however, there is a slight chance of rain.MORE NEWS: Gov. Newsom Unveils Plan To Vaccinate California School Kids And Employees
+On Thursday, however, there is a slight chance of rain.MORE NEWS: Sacramento Councilwoman Criticizes Caltrans For Removing Tents And Property Along W Street

 Click here to check out the latest forecast for the Sacramento region.